 The art's just as gorgeous.
 Really good for the eyes.

 All in all if you're looking for a manga in the romance genre just go and read this.
 But if you hate waiting I'd advice you to start out after the whole thing is published.

 (The ending may completely change my opinion on it though) read more

 Pure utter crap.

-Now i'll regroup the story and character review together.
+Now I'll regroup the story and character review together.
 How?
 Simple.
-The story is basically a presentation of how the characters make horrible decisions, or right decisions but horribly executed.
+The story is basically a presentation of how the characters make horrible decisions, or right decisions but with horrible executions.